What we do

 Support for naval charities

-We support naval and other service and maritime charities, often in
+We support service and maritime charities, often in

-thanks for their providing a visiting speaker or hosting a visit.
+thanks for providing a visiting speaker or hosting a visit.
 We have donated to,

 among others, the RN Officers' Charity, local Sea Cadet units, Blesma The